damienh972/NFT_Token/README.md

 With this repo, you will be able to create your own "NFT collectible token" on ganache tesnet.

-NFT token is a new standart token who include an unique id for an unique virtual asset like cryptokitties's or axie infinity's NFT
+NFT token is a new standart token who include an unique id for an unique virtual asset like cryptokitties's or axie infinity's NFT :fire:

-Robsten test network feature soon availlable!:fire:

 &nbsp;

 # Get started

+First, install truffle `npm install truffle -g`

+## Using Ganache :

 &nbsp;